Athletics at Haverford

 - Squash - No. 2 national ranking; MASA Champions for third consecutive year

-- Tennis - Inter-Ac Champions for eighth consecutive year
+- Tennis - Inter-Ac Champions for ninth consecutive year

 - Swimming - Inter-Ac Champions; Eastern Interscholastic Swimming Champions